Haroenv/trip/_posts/2015-9-1-Hello-World.md

 title: Hello World
 ---

-Today I have been setting up jekyll to have a clear structure of the page.
+Today I have been setting up Jekyll to have a clear structure of the page.

 After that I've started the styling of the site.